Baked Pumpkins or Squashes with Wild Rice Stuffing

 1 Preheat oven to 375 degrees.

 2 With a sharp knife, cut lid off the top of each pumpkin.
 Use a large spoon to scoop out the seeds and stringy fibers.
-Set a square of foil over the opening on top of the pumpkin and set the lid on top of the foil (the foil is to keep the lid from falling back into the pumpkins).
+Set a square of parchment paper over the opening on top of the pumpkin and set the lid on top of the parchment paper (the parchment paper is to keep the lid from falling back into the pumpkins).
 Place prepared pumpkins in a baking pan filled with about 1/2 inch of water and bake until the insides are tender, about 45 minutes to 1 hour, depending on the size of your pumpkins.
 Remove from the oven and keep warm, or refrigerate overnight-you can do this step the day before.

 3 While the pumpkins are baking prepare the rice.
 In a large saucepan, heat the 1/4 cup of stock or wine over medium-high heat.
 Add the onion, carrot, half the diced celery, zucchini, and garlic, and saute until the vegetables are tender, about 8 minutes.
 Stir in the water, wine or stock, brown and wild rice, parsley, pepper, sage and nutmeg and bring to a simmer.
 Cover and cook over low heat until all of the liquid is absorbed, about 45 minutes.
 Fluff with a fork, and stir in the currants, apricots, second half of raw diced celery, tamari and miso (taste the stuffing before adding tamari and miso to determine how much you’d like to add).
 Set aside until the pumpkins are done.
 You can do this the day before.